Every LLM starts with amnesia

 Claude Code doesn't know what you discussed in ChatGPT.
 Copilot doesn't know the architecture decisions you made in Claude.
 You re-explain the same context dozens of times per week.
 Simple top-k vector retrieval doesn't fix this.
 It returns fragments without structure, ranking, or provenance.

-A memory layer that follows you across tools
+A memory layer that follows you across five surfaces

 Loom watches your work across LLM tools, builds a knowledge graph from it, and compiles the right context into any AI tool at query time.
-It replaces "paste your context" with an always-on memory layer spanning Claude Code, Codex CLI, ChatGPT, GitHub Copilot, and anything that speaks MCP.
+It replaces "paste your context" with an always-on memory layer spanning Claude Desktop, Claude Code, ChatGPT Desktop, GitHub Copilot, and M365 Copilot.
+All five are first-class clients with shipped integration guides, discipline templates, and where the vendor publishes one, a bootstrap parser for vendor exports.

-PostgreSQL 16 is the single system of record.
+PostgreSQL 17 is the single system of record.
 No external vector store.
 No graph database. pgvector handles embeddings, recursive CTEs handle graph traversal, pgAudit handles compliance.
 Two strictly separated pipelines share the database but never share runtime.
+A 1 Hz telemetry sampler runs alongside both, streaming live status to the dashboard via SSE.

 Online pipeline